RenderKit/ospray/modules/mpi/README.md

 Prerequisites
 -------------

-OSPRay v2.0.0 (alpha) is required, and can be built from source following the instructions on the [OSPRay GitHub Repository](http://github.com/ospray/ospray).
+OSPRay v2.0.x is required, and can be built from source following the instructions on the [OSPRay GitHub Repository](http://github.com/ospray/ospray).
 After getting the OSPRay source code clone this module into the `modules/` subdirectory of OSPRay, and enable the MPI module by setting